biosustain/benchling-resources/guides/fermentation_data.md

 ## 🔍 Steps 1 to 3 - Experiment, Media and Strains

-After creating the Notebook Entry, you are ready to start plan your experiment by creating the following **entities**:
+After creating the Notebook Entry, you are ready to start planning your experiment by creating the following **entities**:

 * **Step 1 - Register Experiment**
 * **Step 2 - Register Media**